Who is the Derila pillow most suitable for?

 In comparison, pillows like the Emma Pillow use premium-grade foam with a noticeably better feel.

-The cover of the Derila pillow is removable and washable at 40 °C – which is more than acceptable.
+The cover of the Derila pillow is removable and washable at 40 °C.

 It features breathable mesh panels along the sides, designed to improve ventilation.